 For private banks, personalized services have always been more of a priority than providing products via digitalized platforms.
 However, the banking landscape is fast changing with the emergence of fintech and wealth tech disruptors that are responding proactively to changing customer expectations and satisfying regulatory requirements.

 Traditionally private banks have offered their high-net-worth clients' digital access to their accounts where they can transact and monitor their savings and investments.
-Challenger banks are upping the game by offering far more innovative solutions, such as roboadvisors and digital payment platforms, that can be customized for different clients.
+Challenger banks are upping the game by offering far more innovative solutions, such as roboadvisors and digital wallet platforms, that can be customized for different clients.

 Ever-stricter regulatory requirements have made the onboarding process of new clients tedious and time-consuming.
 By digitalizing the upfront and ongoing compliance documentation requirements, these processes will become far less onerous and more efficient for new clients, enhancing their first experience of what the private bank offers.